Playback (2012 film): Plot

 Quinn kidnaps Julian, and restrains Julian and Riley in the Diehl home.
 Before Quinn can possess Julian, the electricity goes out.
-Quinn heads upstairs from the basement to fix the issue and buying Riley time to free herself from the restraints and rescue Julian from the other room before they flee.
+Quinn heads upstairs from the basement to fix the issue and buy Riley time to free herself from the restraints and rescue Julian from the other room before they flee.
 On their way out, they stumble across Nate's dead body.
 They hide until Julian's armed mother Anne arrives, suspecting trouble after trying to contact Julian.
 Quinn shoots her with his gun and this forces Julian and Riley out to save her.
 They fight Quinn, though he subdues them and prepares to use his phone to film and possess Julian, as an injured Anne, wearing armor, shoots down Quinn.
 The next day, Anne is hospitalized and Julian and Riley see the police report about the recent murders.
 Shortly after, Julian receives a video message and Quinn uses it to possess Julian.

-Cast

 Production

 Playback was filmed in 2010 in the Grand Rapids, Michigan area, including Cascade and East Grand Rapids, Lowell High School, and music store The Beat Goes On.
 The film was distributed by Magnet Releasing.